97% of the 10 billion animals tortured and killed each year are farm animals

 The floors of layer hens' "battery cages" are made of extremely uncomfortable wire, which chafes their skin, rips out some of their feathers, bruises their bodies, and deforms their feet.
 The cage floor slopes at the bottom, so weaker hens are often crushed on the cage base.
 Layer hens' bones are so brittle that they often shatter during handling.
 Approximately one in five die of stress and disease.
 Others are ground up and turned into animal feed on site.

 Layer hens are exposed to light constantly so that they will lay more eggs.
-At the end of their laying cycle, they are killed or subjected to "forced molting," a process that entails withholding food and water for up to 18 days and keeping them in darkness so that their bodies are shocked into another laying cycle.
+At the end of their laying cycle, they are killed or subjected to "forced molting," a process that entails withholding d and water for up to 18 days and keeping them in darkness so that their bodies are shocked into another laying cycle.
 Many of the birds who undergo forced molting die from fatigue.

 Diseases Common to Layer Hens

 - Respiratory diseases

 Hens normally live 15 to 20 years.
 Layer hens are slaughtered when they are one to two years old.

 Turkeys are given less than three square feet of cage space.
 The end of their beaks are cut off and their toes are clipped, both without anesthesia.
 Farmers get more money for turkeys with enlarged breasts.
 They thus breed the animals to be so heavy that their bones cannot support their weight.
 As a result, turkeys have difficulty standing and their legs often break; some are trampled undert.
 Moreover, they are so heavy that they cannot reproduce naturally.
 Consequently, they must be artificially inseminated.